J. Ronald Terwilliger (Chairman)

 Rachael has a master’s in education from Harvard University; a master’s in social work from Boston College, where she focused on needs assessments, grant writing, nonprofit management and community mobilization; and a bachelor’s in speech communication from Syracuse University.

-Rory Greiss (Secretary)
+Rory Greiss (Legal Counsel)

 Partner, Arnold & Porter Kaye Scholer LLP, New York, NY